-- The ability to critically examine and manage contemporary challenges of the engineering profession, including professional ethics, diversity, and globalization a.
-Ethical awareness and decision making relative to contemporary engineering practice. - b.
-Awareness and respect for diversity and global issues. - 2.
-That they are broadly equipped to both contribute to and lead multidisciplinary engineering projects.

-- a.
-Appropriate solution strategies. - b.
-The ability to perform mature technical assessment and evaluation. - Scholarship with depth beyond the B.S. degree with the students' chosen field of specialization. - a.
-The ability to perform individual research. - b.
-The ability to communicate in appropriate scholarly forms for the discipline.
+- The ability to critically examine and manage contemporary challenges of the engineering profession, including professional ethics, diversity, and globalization - Ethical awareness and decision making relative to contemporary engineering practice. - Awareness and respect for diversity and global issues. b. - That they are broadly equipped to both contribute to and lead multidisciplinary engineering projects. - Appropriate solution strategies. - The ability to perform mature technical assessment and evaluation. - Scholarship with depth beyond the B.S. degree with the students' chosen field of specialization. - The ability to perform individual research. - The ability to communicate in appropriate scholarly forms for the discipline.